barnesy/portfolio/_posts/2018-08-6-lets-read.md

 link: https://letsreadapp.com
 ---

 > Building a secure robust network is challenging and fun.
-Here is some of the visual thinking that wen't into making [Let's Read](https://letsreadapp.com).
+Here is some of the visual thinking that went into making [Let's Read](https://letsreadapp.com).

 ![alt text](/assets/img/projects/lets-read/lets-read-accounts.png)